Interview with Dog Trainer, Dove Cresswell

 I also volunteered at the SPCA and accumulated an odd assortment of pets including iguanas and crows.
 At age 16, I began seriously volunteering at an animal hospital every week and by age 17 was a paid staff member there.

-Working with cougars is such a wild way to begin a career!
-With dog training, do you prefer one particular method or many?
+Working with cougars is a wild way to begin a career!
+Do you prefer one particular dog training method or many?

 In the training modules I often give a couple of options for training one action.
 It's best to try them all and find out what your dog responds best to and what feels most natural and comfortable for you.
 Having the opportunity to learn dog training from several different sources has also added a flexibility and creativity in my training.
 I have been asked to train some unusual animals and have dogs do some unusual things for film and television.